RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 Now for the Background Pattern:

 - `bg_pattern.png` should already be in your `spare/_inc/images` folder.
-- Duplicate the `background_color` Element and change it so it looks like this:
+- Duplicate the `background_color` Element and change it, so it looks like this:
 ```xml
 <image name="background_pattern" extra="true">
     <path>./_inc/images/bg_pattern.png</path>